awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows.md

 # Amazon EC2 Windows containers<a name="ECS_Windows"></a>

-Amazon ECS now supports Windows containers on container instances that are launched with the Amazon ECS\-optimized Windows Server AMI\.
+Amazon ECS now supports Windows containers on container instances that are launched with the Amazon ECS\-optimized Windows Server AMI and on AWS Fargate\.
+For more information about Windows containers on AWS Fargate, see [Windows containers on AWS Fargate considerations](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html#windows-considerations)\.

 Windows container instances use their own version of the Amazon ECS container agent\.
 On the Amazon ECS\-optimized Windows Server AMI, the Amazon ECS container agent runs as a service on the host\.
 Unlike the Linux platform, the agent doesn't run inside a container because it uses the host's registry and the named pipe at `\\.\pipe\docker_engine` to communicate with the Docker daemon\.